-These hearty low-carb ground turkey Zucchini Boats are stuffed with a simple, healthy Bolognese style filling and topped with cheese, then baked until tender with a bubbling cheesy topping.
-This recipe is gluten-free, low-carb, and can be made vegetarian or vegan – perfect as a light lunch as-is or served with extra sides!
+These hearty low carb Ground Turkey Zucchini Boats are stuffed with a simple Bolognese style filling, topped with cheese, then baked until tender with a bubbling cheesy topping.

-You might also enjoy these other low-carb zucchini dishes, including baked parmesan zucchini and this zucchini tomato bake!
+You might also enjoy these easy parmesan zucchini sticks and Mediterranean zucchini boats.

-• These stuffed zucchini boats use ground turkey for a lean and healthy stuffing.
-Though you can easily substitute ground chicken, beef, or sausage – no matter what you have available!
+• Lighter: These stuffed zucchini boats use ground turkey for a lean and healthy stuffing.
+However, you can easily substitute ground chicken, ground beef, or ground sausage.

-• Just a little cheese makes this stuffed zucchini hearty and child-friendly while encouraging them to eat more veggies!
+• Kid friendly: Just a little cheese makes these zucchini boats hearty and child-friendly, while encouraging them to eat more veggies.

-• You can easily swap out the seasonings and just a couple of ingredients for several variations on the ‘Bolognese’ style filling.
+• Customizable: You can easily swap out the seasonings and just a couple of ingredients for several variations of the stuffing.

-• This ground turkey zucchini boats recipe is also gluten-free, low-carb, and can be made vegetarian or even vegan!
+• Diet-friendly: Also gluten-free, low-carb, and can be made vegetarian or even vegan!

 While the ingredients list looks a little long at first glance, these ground turkey zucchini boats are primarily filled with pantry and kitchen staples.

 • Zucchini: You can use zucchini or summer squash.
-I recommend using 3 medium zucchinis.
+I recommend 3 medium zucchinis that are straight.

-• Wine: You can use a little red or white wine to add extra flavor.
+• Wine: A little red wine or white wine to add extra flavor.
 However, for an alcohol-free version, you can simply add a little additional broth.

-• Tomato sauce: I recommend using low-sodium tomato sauce (or marinara sauce) without too many ‘additional’ ingredients.
+• Tomato sauce: I recommend low sodium tomato sauce or marinara sauce.

-• Oil: Use a neutral-flavored cooking oil like avocado oil, olive oil, or coconut oil.
+• Oil: Any neutral-flavored cooking oil like avocado oil, olive oil, or coconut oil will work.

-• Stuff the zucchini: Divide the tomato meat ‘Bolognese’ mixture between the zucchini boats evenly.
+• Stuff the zucchini: Stuff zucchini boats with ground turkey mixture evenly.
 Spoon the remaining tomato sauce over the top and then sprinkle with cheese.

 If you’d prefer very tender zucchini, you can bake it for up to 35 minutes.
 But add the cheese halfway through to prevent it from drying out.
 The baking time may also vary based on the size and freshness of the zucchini, so keep an eye on them in the last 5-10 minutes.